MHeironimus/devup-2023/README.md

-# devup-2023
+# Introduction

-Contains example projects and other information from my talk "Lies, Damn Lies, and Code Coverage" given at the 2023 dev up conference in St. Louis, MO (St. Charles, MO).
+This repositories contain the code examples used in DevUp 2023 talk, titled "Lies, Damn Lies, and Code Coverage" by Matthew Heironimus.